Primary sources: Evaluating

 - Full text online versions of newspapers and magazines often have more limited content than their print counterparts.
 Photographs, illustrations, advertisements, and even many articles that appear in the print version are not available online.
 Unless the online version is a digital reproduction showing a newspaper's or magazine's original layout, it is also difficult for a researcher to judge how much prominence was given to a particular story, locate related articles, or develop an awareness of other stories which may have competed for a reader's attention.

 - Still image reproductions differ from their originals in numerous ways.
 A picture from a book is many times smaller and lacks the texture of an original painting or photograph.
-This loss of detail is even more pronounced for digitized reproductions, which have very low resolution.
-Colors cannot be accurately reproduced in a digitized format and are very expensive to reproduce in print form.
+This loss of detail can be even more pronounced for digitized reproductions, which may have very low resolution.
+Colors often cannot be accurately reproduced in a digitized format and are very expensive to reproduce in print form.

 - Sound recordings can vary significantly depending upon the original format and equipment used to play them.
 A song recorded on a vinyl record, transmitted over AM radio, and received by a transistor radio sounds quite different from a digitally re-mastered version on a compact disc played using a modern stereo system.
 In the case of radio (and television) broadcasts, it is important to also remember that an original program was almost always presented in short segments interspersed with advertisements.